loganmarchione/Graylog_Extractors_pfSense/README.md

   * ICMP Default
 * ~~CARP/VRRP~~

-In pfSense versions 2.5.0 and up, pfSense [offers the options](https://docs.netgate.com/pfsense/en/latest/monitoring/logs/settings.html) of either RFC 3164 (legacy) or RFC 5424 (modern).
-Their RFC 3164 format slightly changed from 2.4.5-p1, so new extractors are needed.

 ### pfSense Suricata logs
 I'm assuming you have Suricata installed, your lists configured, and interfaces setup.
 If so, go to *Services*, then *Suricata*, and then click *Edit* on your interface.
 Enable *Send Alerts to System Log* and configure *Log Facility* and *Log Priority* (I left mine at the default).
 ![screenshot](img/20201216_003.png)

+#### pfSense versions 2.5.0 and up
+In pfSense versions 2.5.0 and up, pfSense [offers the options](https://docs.netgate.com/pfsense/en/latest/monitoring/logs/settings.html) of either RFC 3164 (legacy) or RFC 5424 (modern).
+Their RFC 3164 format slightly changed from 2.4.5-p1, so new extractors are needed.

 ## pfSense remote logging configuration
 Go to *Status*, then *System Logs*, then *Settings*, and scroll down to *Remote Logging Options*.